Site logo

 14. Kladruber Horse

-The Kladruber Horse, one of the oldest horse breeds from the Czech Republic, is renowned for its use in ceremonies by European royalty.
+The Kladruber Horse, one of the oldest breed of horses from the Czech Republic, is renowned for its use in ceremonies by European royalty.
 Predominantly white or black, the black Kladrubers are especially striking with their glossy coats.

 They are characterized by a long, arched neck, a pronounced head profile, and a high-stepping gait.
 This breed is well-muscled yet elegant, designed for carriage use.